tomh1lll/dudeml/README.md

     python3 scripts/dudeML.py simChr -fasta Dmel_iso1.fa -cnvBed ${i}_sim/total.1.bed -d ${i}_sim -id 1
     done

-## B. Estimating coverage in training and test data
   We next simulated reads for the custom chromosomes containing CNVs using WGSIM within dudeML and following mapping, used bedtools to calculate coverage per site, we then used a custom python script to find the mean coverage of each chromosome to find the relative coverages of each window.
 In this case a homozygote was simulated.

     for i in train test